NivNahman/DivChatAndroid/README.md

 # DivChatAndroid
 Third assignment of Advanced Programming 2 course at BIU.
 <p>
-This Project Works with the React Project from assinment 2 !
+This Project Works with the React Project from assignment 2 !

 Our Server localhost:7261